-ACPS budget finance staff generally begins the budget process during the month of July.
-During the month of August, ACPS budget finance staff meet with Board members in two-by-two meetings to provide introductory, 'budget 101' information to get the process started.
+ACPS budget staff generally begins the budget process during the month of July.
+ACPS budget staff meet with Board members in August in two-by-two meetings to provide introductory, 'budget 101' information to get the process started.
 Separately, an ACPS health benefits committee convenes during the summer months to consider whether there will be any recommended benefits-related changes to incorporate into the budget.2 This is a critical piece, since such a high percentage of the ACPS operating budget is dedicated to staff compensation and benefits.

 The Board typically holds a retreat/work session in late August to set substantive budget priorities and rules of engagement for the budget process.
 This budget priority work session is guided by a comprehensive set of materials prepared by ACPS staff, including achievement data, and is reflective of the Board's strategic vision.
 Several related work sessions follow in early September before the priorities and rules of engagement are formally adopted by the Board.
-These, then, guide the development of the ACPS budget.
+All told, there are at least five Board sessions devoted to setting priorities, budget engagement rules, etc. in August, September, and October.3 These then guide the development of the ACPS budget.